dsutclif/Prompt-Suite/INSTALLATION.md

 To remove the extension:

 1. Go to `chrome://extensions/`
-2. Find the Prompt Library extension
+2. Find the Prompt Suite extension
 3. Click the **Remove** button
 4. Confirm the removal